SamuelSwartzberg/flashcardifying_text_temp/inf.md

-shred overwrites a file multiple times so it is difficult to recover, however this interacts badly with SSDs touch|create emtpy file mkdir|create empty directory
+shred overwrites a file multiple times so it is difficult to recover, however this interacts badly with SSDs touch|create emtpy file mkdir|create empty directory cp|coping stuff

+rsync is an improved version of rcp and shares much the same general interface, which is still often used for incremental backups, even if local.

 ### files as binary